C0rine/Mume/PROCESS.md

 - Fixed some minor lay-out issues.

 Tomorrow I will stop trying to fix the bugs that are still left in the results-activity and selected-activity.
 They both mainly function and most of the bugs are just UI issues.
 In the last week I will have time to fix them.
 Right now I want to start focussing on the image-editting.
 I will try to implement the [Aviary SDK](https://developers.aviary.com/) (and not try to program this myself).

+#Day 12
+**Tue 19 Jan 2016**
+Started on [Aviary](https://developers.aviary.com/) / [Adobe Creative SDK](https://creativesdk.adobe.com/) for Android:
+- Added the SDK to the project and authenticated it.
+- Added the image-editing Activity from the SDK.
+- Implemented it.
+The whole implemention of the SDK was so much more easy than I expected!
+I thought it would take me all week.
+There all still some bugs, but I think I could fix those tomorrow.
+Since this went so easy and fast I might also implement a Facebook API to view the art memes from the [official Facebook page](https://www.facebook.com/classicalartmemes).

+#Day 13
+**Wed 20 jan 2016**
+- Fixed one major bug with Aviary SDK by using the MediaStore.
+Now the image that has been edited with the SDK can be shared trough a share-intent.
+The main functionality of the app is hereby done.
+The UI can use a lot of improvement and there are several bugs, but all the MVP functionalities are done.
+- Customized the tools provided by the SDK.
+- Started on implementing the Facebooks API: it's initialized and authenticated.
+- Implemented Facebook user login.